UniMath/agda-unimath/src/univalent-combinatorics/partitions.lagda.md

   `A` is finite and `B` is a family of inhabited finite types, i.e., it consists of such `A` and `B` and an equivalence `X ≃ Σ A B`.

-Note that the last description is subtly different from the notion of unlabelled partition (i.e., Ferrers diagram), because it only uses mere equivalences.
+Note that the last description is subtly different from the notion of unlabeled partition (i.e., Ferrers diagram), because it only uses mere equivalences.

 ## Definition